dmytrovoytko/ml-churn-prediction/README.md

 ![Huggingface settingsl](/screenshots/huggingface-1.png)

 5. Wait till app is built and started
-6. Use specific url for your application using template `https://{username}-{space-name}.hf.space/` (without port!)
+6. Use specific URL for your application using template: `https://{username}-{space-name}.hf.space/` (without port!).
+So for prediction service it will be with `/predict/` at the end - this (https://dmytrovoytko-ml-churn-prediction.hf.space/predict), which is used in `test-api1.py`
-7. Finally test prediction service using `python test-api1.py`
+7. Finally test prediction service using `python test-api1.py` (screenshot below shows server logs of testing requests)

 ![Huggingface deployment logl](/screenshots/huggingface-2.png)